 - a code wire tag is implanted, as identified by a missing adipose fin.

 DNR discourages anglers from tagging their own fish.

-Should you catch a DNR tagged fish, it is very important to report the requested information promptly.
+Should you catch a DNR-tagged fish, it is very important to report the requested information promptly.
 The information provided by the angler helps DNR to determine fish population estimates, and harvest and exploitation rates.
-Your cooperation and participation is greatly appreciated.
+Your cooperation and participation are greatly appreciated.